gulihua10010/chatGptApiSdk/README_en.md

 This SDK has been connected to all official SDKS, including text/event-stream asynchronously read data It already supports the latest GPT3.5 model and the whisper-1 model, which supports voice function!

+For details on how to use your own text for fine tuning, have uploaded relevant demo files and demo examples, see[DemoTest.fineTuneCreate和DemoTest.completionsAfterFineTunes](src%2Ftest%2Fjava%2Fcn%2Fjianwoo%2Fopenai%2FDemoTest.java)

 [中文文档](README.md).

 ## Version log